AnthonnyLac/LangSharp/README.md

 using LangSharp.Core.Interfaces.Services;

 var service = app.Services.GetService<ILangSharpService>();
-string aiResponse = await service.CallAIChatAsync("What is the weather like today?");
+string aiResponse = await service.CallAIChat("What is the weather like today?");
 Console.WriteLine(aiResponse);
 ```